berkott/SmartLib/README.md

 3. Open the same directory as above with Xcode.
 4. Simply build the project on Xcode and run it.

+### After Download
+Once you have downloaded SmartLib just simply make an account by entering your email and a password of your choice and you are ready to begin using SmartLib!

 ## Pages